Hashtag Web3 Logo

 • Test with Early Adopters: Create a Discord server, share early designs, get feedback

-Many successful projects had 1,000-10,000 engaged community members before any product existed.
+Many successful projects had a dedicated community before any product existed.
 This pre-product community is your foundation.

 Launch Phase: Rewarding Early Believers